ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 The displayed order should update all of this displayed information as it changes.
 If you use data binding for binding the `Order` properties, and have implemented the `CollectionChanged` and `PropertyChanged` events as described above, this should happen automatically, with no further code required from you.

-You should also allow the user to select an item already in the order display to customize, i.e. if they have a Flying Saucer and a Eviscerated Eggs in the Order, and then need to change the syrup for the Flying Saucer, they should be able to do so.
-This is most easily accomplished by putting the order items in a `<ListBox>` and using its `OnSelectionChanged` event to swap to the customization screen.
-Setting the List's `IsSynchronizedWithCurrentItem` property to true allows you to bind your customization screens to the `CurrentItem` Path of the `Order`, i.e. the item just selected in the `<ListBox>`
+You should also allow the user to select an item already in the order display to customize, i.e. if they have a Virgo Classic Gyro and a Taurus Tabouleh in the Order, and then need to change the `Lettuce` property for the Virgo Classic Gyro, they should be able to do so.
+There several approaches you might consider:
+1. Putting the order items in a `<ListView>` and using its `OnSelectionChanged` event to swap to the customization screen.
+You can then either:
+   a.
+Listen for the `ListView.SelectionChanged` routed event and use the `SelectedChangedEventArgs.SelectedItem` for the item to customize, or
+   b.
+Setting the List's `IsSynchronizedWithCurrentItem` property to true allows you to bind your customization screens to the `CurrentItem` Path of the `Order`, i.e. the item just selected in the `<ListView>`, or
+2. Adding an edit button to the item in the `<ListView>`, following the same strategy detailed for the "Remove" button (below)

 Finally, you should provide a means for removing an item from the `Order`.
 This is most commonly accomplished by adding a button to the `ListBoxItem` data template displaying the items in the `<ListBox>`, so that there is a delete button for each row in the order.
 Another approach would be to have a single "Remove Selected Item from Order" which removes the item currently selected in the `<ListBox>`.
 Other approaches are possible, but should be easy for the user to intuit.